sdam53/AnimationPractice/README.md

-Practicing Animations in JS for school.
+Animation Practice for TCSS 491